aperezm85/streamdeck-tado-v2-plugin/README.md

 ### Known issues

-- Plugin asks to refresh the Tado token constantly (needs review)
 - The translations are set for English, Spanish, French and German, but the Property inspector is only showing the english version (needs review)

 ### Thanks to Matt Davis for his node client and his updates